Let us build something real.

 - Monthly report generation

-Click "Enhance Prompt" to let Genesis suggest improvements — it often adds useful features you hadn't considered.
+Click Enhance Prompt to let Genesis suggest improvements — it often adds useful features like receipt uploads or multi-currency support that you had not considered.

-Step 2: Generation (1 minute)
+Step 2: Generation (1 Minute)

-Projects Created
+Projects created:

-- Transactions — main data table
+- Transactions — main data table with all transaction fields

-- Categories — category definitions with budgets
+- Categories — category definitions with budget limits and display colors

-- Monthly Summaries — aggregated monthly data
+- Monthly Summaries — aggregated monthly data for trend analysis

-Views Created
+Views created:

-- Dashboard — summary cards and charts
+- Dashboard — summary cards showing total income, expenses, and balance

-- Transactions — filterable list view
+- Transactions — filterable list view of all records

 - Trends — monthly comparison charts

-Agent Created
+Agent created:

-Automations Created
+Automations created:

-- Weekly Summary — scheduled every Sunday
+- Weekly Summary — generates and sends a formatted digest every Sunday

-All built automatically from our prompt.
+All built automatically from the prompt.
+No configuration needed.

-Step 3: Schema Review (2 minutes)
+Step 3: Schema Review (2 Minutes)

 Transactions Table